Ravaged by wildfire, a California neighborhood takes stock

 Things remain virtually untouched since the October 9 fire, but there are some striking visuals.
 Green grass is popping up in the middle of some charred lawns and the first excavators are arriving to clear out the debris -- a process that will take many months; no one knows for sure.

-But there is also a new level of optimism as the first insurance checks are beginning to arrive.
+But there also is a new level of optimism as the first insurance checks are beginning to arrive.

 "A whole bunch of money," said John Wimmer, who felt a bit relieved holding a large packet from Nationwide Insurance.